 Does scaffolding learning really work?

-Overall, scaffolding is an extremely effective teaching tool.
+Overall, scaffolding is an extremely effective instructional strategy when both administrators and teachers embrace and implement it consistently.
 But like any teaching strategy, scaffolding has its benefits and challenges.

 Benefits of scaffolding: